China wraps up key meeting with Bo Xilai expulsion

 TOP MILITARY APPOINTMENTS

-Another announcement from the plenum was the appointments of two new chairmen to the party's powerful Central Military Commission that oversees the People's Liberation Army and China's rapid defence modernisation efforts.
+Another announcement from the plenum was the appointments of two new chairmen to the party's powerful Central Military Commission that oversees the People's Liberation Army and China's rapid defense modernization efforts.

 Former air force commander Xu Qiliang and Fan Changlong, the head of the important Jinan military region which oversees large parts of eastern China, will join that body, Xinhua said.
 Sources had told Reuters that Xu had been tipped to do so.